grafana/tanka/docs/docs/garbage-collection.md

 > **Note:** This feature is **experimental**.
 Please report problems at https://github.com/grafana/tanka/issues.

-To accomplish this, it appends the `tanka.dev/environment: <name>` label to each created resource.
+To accomplish this, it appends the `tanka.dev/prune-mark: sha256(relative_path)` label to each created resource.
 This is used to identify those which are missing from the local state in the future.

 Because the label causes a `diff` for every single object in your cluster and not everybody wants this, it needs to be explicitly enabled.
 To do so, add the